shhphp/SHH/README.md

 	!no_bad_words loser winner

-The first word is our new bad word which would get replaced by every second better sibling.
+The first word is our new bad word which will get replaced by every second 'better' sibling.

 I have to admit, this is a very unpractical and basic example.
 But it should give you an idea of how simple it is to use.